Innovacy/yodo.rocks/README.md

 About yodo.rocks
 --------

-Yodo stands for: You Only Develop Once - a rapid development framework
+Yodo stands for: You Only Develop Once - a rapid application development php framework

 Behind Yodo stands the idea, that everything should be developed only once and reused in every other application or website where it would be needed again.